 Currently, there are only two available choices for implant fill, saline or silicone.
 It is important to note that the shell, or covering of the implant, are both made from silicone.

 Saline is an isotonic fluid, the exact type given to dehydrated or hospitalized patients through an IV.
 It is safe and harmless and if a leak were to occur, the body would absorb it without any consequences.
 These implants are filled during surgery; therefore, a smaller incision can be created to place the implant.

-Advantages: safe isotonic fluid, easily detectable if implant leaks/tears, smaller incision
+Advantages: safe isotonic fluid, easily detectable if implant leaks/tears, a smaller incision

-Disadvantages: heavier, more firm/less compressible, higher incidence of rippling seen under skin
+Disadvantages: heavier, more firm/less compressible, higher incidence of rippling seen under the skin

 Silicone is a manufactured product, first used for breast implantation in the 1960s.
 These implants are pre-made by the manufacturer so there is no filling during surgery.